BruceBuckland/SignIn-awsmhh/README.md

     -   Created AWSCUPIdPSignInProvider.swift.
 This class, included in this repository, is an AWSSignInProvider for Cognito User Pools.
 It makes sense to include it in aws-mobile-hub-helper, but I did not because that repo is distributed as a static library and swift cannot make those.
     -   Added the ability to find out the name of the key in NSUserDefaults (Google, Facebook, and whatever friendly key name you use for User Pools) which is useful for the App being able to tell what Authentication Provider is giving the error (ex: "Login with Google failed Because" rather than "Login failed because")
     -   Added the ability to merge identities.
 If you set the boolean Info.plist key “Allow Merged Identities” to YES, AWSIdentityManager will maintain an NSDictionary called cachedLogins, which is added to when a new login call is made and which is shortened when a logout call is made.
 Then when it returns logins it always returns the loginCache.
 (This code now works even if identities cannot be merged.
 In that case the merge request should be canceled so: the provider is logged out (this removes that new identity that was unmergable from the running app, wipes the keychain, cleans up loginCache and removes the NSUserDefaults session key) and the application goes through a resume process where it starts any remaining sessions (there will always be at least one).
     -   Modified to reload all the signInProviders that left NSUserDefaults keys, not just one of them as before).
 Now maintains a cache of the providers (in addition to a cache of logins).
 Supports providerKey(signInProvider) method to get current provider key name (a friendly name) for ANY provider (not just the currently active provider).
-Use of all of this is demonstrated in the SignIn-awsmhh app.
+Use of all of this is demonstrated in the SignIn app.
 What this will let us do is improve the above behavior when a login error occurs because identities cannot be be merged, and leave the user authenticated with the prior signInProvider after that rejection (code to do that is in test).
+###### Bugs and To Do
+- Unless we have the delegate based authentication, the login screen requires the user to click "Sign-In".
+But if it is a new user, the user needs to "Sign-Up".
+So there is a UX problem (because the user might not click "Sign-In".
+- If you try to link an identityId to another that has the same IdP, you get cannot merge identities.
+This is correct.
+However if you try to link an identity with a new username from the same Cognito Pool, you drive Cognito crazy and it keeps trying to get credentials using the new token for the old identityId, then gives up with a cryptic error (GetCredentialsForIdentity keeps failing.
+Clearing identityId did not help.
+Please check your Amazon Cognito Identity configuration.).
+This is not a user friendly message.
+If I try it again it works (having cleared the identityId, like it promised to do previously but clearly didn't).
+The next login works in any case.
+This could be a credentials provider bug, or it could just be something we need to detect upon login.
+Further investigation needed.
+- If try to Sign up a user with a duplicate email address, it creates the user and when the user confirms, Cognito says "duplicate" and puts the user in an unusable state.
+At this point there is no way to "fix that user other than administratively.
+So this will result in practice with users that mess up with email addresses in a position where they need to pick a new username.
+This seems very unfriendly.
+The solution (obviously) is to notify the user that the email address is duplicate upon signup.
+So....
+We need to fetch the user that the user tries to sign up with BEFORE letting him fall into the mantrap that AWS have laid, and hopefully someday AWS will hide all this in the sdk.
+- Make SignUp buttons pick up color from cognito sync
+- AWSGoogleSignInProvider crashes on startup sometime, I think it is related to trying to start up when it's token is expired or something, because the crash is only occassional, but when it does crash.. it keeps crashing.
+So what I did is to set a NSUserDefaults flag (ProvidersOk) that get set to no when starting and gets set to YES when the AWSSignInProviders all complete initialization.
+If upon starting up the ProviderOk flag is NO, then it drops all the provider keys and clears the keychain.
+That way it at least will start up again (though you do have to log in again).